spuder/spuder.github.io/_posts/2015-12-23-Disable-scheduled-tasks-windows.markdown

     #DOES NOT WORK
     schtasks /change /tn "\Microsoft\Windows\TaskScheduler\Maintenance Configurator" /DISABLE

-The only way to disable the task is to use psexe to execute a remote call to itself to disable the task as SYSTEM (stupid, I know)
+The only way to disable the task is to use psexec to execute a remote call to itself to disable the task as SYSTEM (stupid, I know)

+Install [pstools](https://technet.microsoft.com/en-us/sysinternals/psexec.aspx?f=255&MSPPError=-2147217396) by downloading installer

+If you use chocolatey package manager, you can install pstools like so:

+    choco install pstools

     #WORKS
     psexec -accepteula -h -s schtasks /change /tn "\Microsoft\Windows\TaskScheduler\Maintenance Configurator" /DISABLE